FinlayDaG33k/chomp/README.md

 # deno-lib
-Library of (arguably) useful Deno classes
+Library of (arguably) useful Deno classes.
+Comes with no warranties whatsoever.